bennyLCK/tp/docs/UserGuide.md

   * The `INDEX` refers to the index number shown in the current article list view.
     * If a `filter`, `sort` or `find` command was executed before, the index refers to the index number shown in the filtered/sorted list of articles.
     * e.g. `delete 1` after the `find` command deletes the first article found by the `find` command.
-* If `INDEX` exceeds the number of articles in the list, an error message is printed.
-* `INDEX` should be a positive integer, if not, an error message will be printed.

 Example : `delete -a 1` deletes the article at the first index.